oseltamivir (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of the following conditions:

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Start this medicine at the first sign of flu symptoms.
+Shake well before using.
+Use the oral syringe provided to measure the dose.
+Place the medicine directly into the mouth.
+Do not mix with any other liquid.
+Rinse the oral syringe and dry before the next use.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 14 days for selected conditions, precautions do apply.